miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Applies the Sigmoid function element-wise.
+   Applies a Sigmoid function.

-   When processing a Gaussian distribution, this layer approximates the output distribution after applying the sigmoid function.
-The output values are constrained to the range (0, 1).
+   This layer approximates the output distribution after applying the sigmoid function whose output values are constrained to the range (0, 1).
+This activation function relies on a first-order Taylor series approximation that locally linearizes the activation at the input expected value.

    .. math::
        \text{Sigmoid}(x) = \sigma(x) = \frac{1}{1 + e^{-x}}